Snimy04/Bank_Loan_Analysis/README.md

  examining state-wise and month-wise loan status for geographical &temporal patterns. investigating the impact of homeownership on payment behavior.
-   The project aims to provide stakeholders with valuable insights To optimize lending practices,
+   The project aims to provide stakeholders with valuable insights --To optimize lending practices,
-To mitigate risks
+--To mitigate risks
-To enhance overall performance in loan management.
+--To enhance overall performance in loan management.